Rafaaquino/calculator-js/README.md

 # calculator-js
-calculator with NODE.j,  Jasmine and Travis CI
+calculator with NODE.js,  Jasmine and Travis CI